RemeLards/rosbot3_simulation/README.md

     git clone --recurse-submodules git@github.com:RemeLards/rosbot3_simulation.git

-When pulling changes from the repository, remember to add the `--recurse-submodules` option to also pull changes to individual packages:
+When pulling changes from the repository, remember to execute to also pull changes to individual packages:

-    git pull --rebase --recurse-submodules
+    git submodule update --init --recursive --remote

 If you run into trouble downloading binary files stored in Large File Storage (LFS), run the command below to explicitly pull them: